Using Your Insurance for Mental Health Services: What You Need to Know

 One of the most important things you can do is take the time to understand your specific insurance plan.
 Every insurance policy is different, with unique deductibles, copays, co-insurance rates, and out-of-pocket maximums.
 If you’re not familiar with the details of your plan, you may find yourself facing unexpected costs, which can be especially challenging when dealing with the financial pressures of the new year.

-Mental health providers, including Oak River Wellness, do not have control over how your insurance processes claims or the costs you are billed.
+Mental health providers, including Oak River Wellness and Awakening Into Life, do not have control over how your insurance processes claims or the costs you are billed.
 While we can help clarify what services we provide and submit claims on your behalf, the responsibility for understanding your coverage ultimately rests with you.
 This is why we strongly encourage all our clients to familiarize themselves with their insurance benefits before starting or continuing therapy.

 What to Expect in the Early Part of the Year